 JSCAI focuses on SCAI’s latest clinical consensus and guideline documents, academic research, editorials, study designs, reviews, meta-analyses, hemodynamic pearls, imaging and case reports, interventional techniques and innovation, and research letters.

 Find out everything you need to know about SCAI's plans to drive quality research, improve accessibility, and broaden the impact of our evidence-led resources.

 High quality, scientifically sound, and relevant research on all aspects of interventional cardiovascular medicine.

 Harnessing the diversity of our global community and patients, JSCAI publishes high-impact scientific contributions and practical techniques and pathways of care written by expert clinicians and colleagues in the field, making it your essential resource for advancing interventional clinical practice and improving patient outcomes.

-Headed by Alexandra Lansky, MD, FSCAI, JSCAI's inaugural editorial board comprises individuals from the global interventional cardiology community widely recognized for their professional excellence, scientific rigor, and dedication to improving patient outcomes.
+Headed by Alexandra Lansky, MD, MSCAI, JSCAI's inaugural editorial board comprises individuals from the global interventional cardiology community widely recognized for their professional excellence, scientific rigor, and dedication to improving patient outcomes.

 Working across the subspecialties of interventional cardiology, they will ensure that JSCAI is a comprehensive resource, that can be relied upon to only publish content that meets the highest standards of quality.

 Fellows-in-training and early career interventionalists can apply to the JSCAI Editorial Fellowship program.

 Paired with an editor specific to their area of interest, this is an opportunity for qualified candidates to learn editorial procedures, how to co-review manuscripts, and the peer review process from experienced mentors.